This is article #35 out of 50 in The Startup Marketing Playbook.

 For many B2B products, social channels are not likely to lead to a direct conversion: someone clicking a Facebook post, going to your website and then requesting a demo.

 Instead, social posts are likely to influence the purchase decision over a longer period of time.
-A target may see several posts on social media, then end up on your website, read a blog post, click a CTA button and download a piece of content, thus becoming a lead.
+A target may see several posts on social media, then end up on your website, read a blog post, click a CTA button and download a piece of content, therefore becoming a lead.
 The attribution is spread across multiple marketing activities, with social being a key supporter.

 4. Balance organic and paid social